Five best volunteer programs for high school students

 5) Sustainable development in Ghana

-Work alongside local initiatives to help share awareness of preventative healthcare practices, and work to help improve access to education and educational equality in the capital city of Accra.
+Work alongside local initiatives to improve access to education and educational equality in the town of Kokrobite, 15 kilometres from the capital city of Accra.

-The teen cultural immersion project in Ghana is one of the best volunteer abroad programs for high school students, combining self-development and reflection with supporting the local inhabitants as they improve their own situations.
-Put this in the spectacular location of Ghana’s capital city, Accra, and you have the most exciting and rewarding teen volunteer program available.
+The teen cultural immersion project in Ghana is one of the best volunteer abroad programs for high school students, combining self-development and reflection with supporting the local inhabitants as they empower themselves.

 GVI’s volunteer opportunities for teens present young people with a wide array of new skills to learn, and a chance to develop the ones they already have.

-On your days off from volunteering, you might have the chance to take a group tour of the nearby Kakum National Park or a day trip around Ghana’s capital city, Accra, with your volunteer team and a responsible adult.
+On your days off from volunteering, you might have the chance to take a group tour of the nearby national parks or a day trip around Kokrobite to try out food from the local markets.

 Info for parents and guardians